 It’s common, among those unfamiliar with the different types of dementia, to think they’re all the same, including Alzheimer’s disease.
 But researchers into dementias want residents of Cedar Rapids and elsewhere to understand the distinctions, including which one is more likely to require hospice care in its final stages.

-The team at Above and Beyond Home Health Care has worked with a variety of clients who have experienced different types of dementias.
-We’ve also worked with plenty of people with Alzheimer’s disease, and we know how difficult the condition can be physically and mentally on the client and on their loved ones as it progresses.
+The team at Above and Beyond Home Health Care has worked with a variety of patients who have experienced different types of dementias.
+We’ve also worked with plenty of people with Alzheimer’s disease, and we know how difficult the condition can be physically and mentally on the patient and on their loved ones as it progresses.

 For those wanting more information on either, June is Alzheimer’s and Brain Awareness Month, and a fine occasion to learn about some of the larger and smaller differences and distinctions.
 This better level of understanding can certainly be an asset especially as people continue to be diagnosed with various dementias, research continues into some of them and fund-raising also takes place for some of the more critical and prominent ones.